ziadoz/awesome-php/awesome-php.md

 * [ClassPreloader](https://github.com/mtdowling/ClassPreloader) - A library for optimising autoloading.
 * [Lib Country](https://github.com/phine/lib-country) - A library for country and subdivision data.
 * [Lib Accessor](https://github.com/phine/lib-accessor) - A library for simplifying accessors.

-## Third Party APIs

-* [Amazon Web Service SDK](https://github.com/aws/aws-sdk-php) - The official PHP AWS SDK library.
-* [Stripe](https://github.com/stripe/stripe-php) - The official Stripe PHP library.
-* [Campaign Monitor](http://campaignmonitor.github.com/createsend-php/) - The official Campaign Monitor PHP library.
-* [Digital Ocean](https://github.com/toin0u/DigitalOcean) - A library to interface with the Digital Ocean API.
+* [PHPStack](http://dunkels.com/adam/phpstack/) - A TCP/IP stack proof of concept written in PHP.
-* [Github](https://github.com/dsyph3r/github-api3-php) - A library to interface with the Github API.
+* [Country List](https://github.com/umpirsky/country-list) - A list of all countries with names and ISO 3166-1 codes.

-## Utilities
+## Development Software
+*Software for creating a development environment.*

 * [HomeBrew](http://mxcl.github.com/homebrew/) - A package manager for OSX.
 * [HomeBrew PHP](https://github.com/josegonzalez/homebrew-php) - A PHP tap for HomeBrew.